2026 United States lieutenant gubernatorial elections: Georgia

 One-term incumbent Republican Burt Jones was first elected in 2022 and was eligible to run for re-election.
-On July 8, 2025, he announced that he would run for governor in 2026 instead of seek reelection to a second term as lieutenant governor.
+On July 8, 2025, he announced that he would run for governor in 2026 instead of seeking reelection to a second term as lieutenant governor.

+The Republican candidates who filed to run included state Representative David Clark, Marine veteran Brenda Nelson-Porter, small business owner Takosha Swan, and state Senators Greg Dolezal, Blake Tillery, Steve Gooch (also majority leader of the Georgia State Senate (2023–2025)) and John F. Kennedy (who had also served as president pro tempore of the Georgia State Senate (2023–2025)).
+After the June 16 Primary runoff, Dolezal won the nomination over Kennedy.

+Democratic candidates who filed included Georgia state Senators Josh McLaurin and Nabilah Parkes as well as accountant Richard Wright.
+Former Macon mayor pro tempore Seth Clark had initially filed, but withdrew McLaurin won in the Primary runoff over Parkes.

 Idaho

 One-term incumbent Republican Scott Bedke was first elected in 2022.
 He is running for re-election.
+He is being challenged by Democrat Eric Myricks.